muba123321/realtym-soccer/README.md

 ### Copy code
 - npm run dev
-- Open your browser and navigate to http://localhost:3000 to view the application.
+- Open your browser and navigate to your localhost to view the application.